lukeindykiewicz/lukeindykiewicz-blog/content/blog/sbt-search-maven-plugin.md

 `sbt.Keys._` contain a lot of useful things that we can use in our code, like i.e. `scalaVersion` defined in ones project or `streams.value.log`, which we use in our plugin to print results to user

-The while file can be found [here](https://github.com/blstream/sbt-search-maven-plugin/blob/master/src/main/scala/com/blstream/sbtsearchmavenplugin/SbtSearchMavenPlugin.scala)
+The whole file can be found [here](https://github.com/blstream/sbt-search-maven-plugin/blob/master/src/main/scala/com/blstream/sbtsearchmavenplugin/SbtSearchMavenPlugin.scala)

 ## Additional sbt settings